Russia says will veto 'unacceptable' Syria resolution

 The envoys said their biggest challenge would be to reword the draft so that it still endorses the plan but in a way that is weaker than the current version.

-In Washington, U.S. Secretary of State Hillary Clinton told reporters, "Every member of the council has to make a decision: Whose side are you on?
+In Washington, Secretary of State Hillary Clinton told reporters: "Every member of the council has to make a decision: Whose side are you on?
 Are you on the side of the Syrian people? ...
 Or are you on the side of a brutal, dictatorial regime?"

 Syrian insurgents said Assad's forces extended a military sweep overnight to counter a rebel threat that had reached the gates of the capital, sending armor into eastern and northern suburbs that Assad's forces took over this week.
 An activist group said at least 25 people had been killed in that sweep.